NguyenAndrew/jaz/README.md

 jaz is transport layer agnostic, but there is another reason even when using HTTP. jaz's simplicity and flexibility (both the zip and api.json) provides a better creator and consumer experience then directly using multi-part.

+## In what scenario do zip files provide a better experience than multipart/form-data?

+ZIP lets you use nested directories, this functionality makes it possible for consumers to provide metadata using folder structure for API calls. multipart/form-data makes it easy to provide a list of files, but consumers will encounter difficulties if they want to use any nesting.

 ## Are you limited to a single http endpoint when using jaz?

 If using HTTP, JAZ can use as many (or as little) HTTP endpoints as you like.
 Choose what is best for your consumer!